Angel-Chung/AllocMedSL_Eval/README.md

 ---

 ## Citation
-If you use this repository, please cite the accompanying paper:
+If you use this repository, please cite the paper:

 ```bibtex
 @article{ChungetalAllocMedSL,